sanxing-chen/cai/README.md

 # Usage

 Basic usage is with the `chatgpt.py` script.
-You can run it in interactive mode (multiple rounds of conversation), or in oneshot mode (one round of conversation).
+You can run it in interactive mode (multiple rounds of conversation), or in oneshot mode (one round of conversation w/ or w/o history).
 ```bash
 $ python chatgpt.py --mode interactive # interactive mode, use "!help" for help
 $ python chatgpt.py --mode oneshot --type chat --prompt "Who are you?
 What are you doing here?"